 Yesterday I came across a situation that both broke my heart and made things raw all over again.

-I find myself in the company of women, who like me, have escaped abusive relationships far more often than those who are still in them.
+I have found myself in the company of women, who like me, have escaped abusive relationships far more frequently than those who are still in the midst of them.

-First, read that sentence over again: I find myself in the company of women, who like me, have escaped abusive relationships far more often than those who are still in them.
+First, read that sentence over again: I have found myself in the company of women, who like me, have escaped abusive relationships far more frequently than those who are still in the midst of them.

 What is wrong with it?